emanuelefirmani/get-git-english/docs/obiettivo_5.rst

 ``merge`` works exactly as you would expect: it melts two ``commits`` between them.

-There are only 3 particularties that I guess it's worth to deepen.
+There are only 3 particularities that I guess it's worth to deepen.
 First is that git's  ``merge`` works tremendously fine.
 Merit of git's storage model: during merges git should not being going crazy, like SVN, to understand whether or not a delta has already been applied,